 Even if you think you’d be approved for a mortgage refi loan, it pays to explore other options.
 And if you wanted to refinance but were unable to, here are some things you can do to improve your chances to try again.
 Whether you’re looking to save money in the long term or short term, tap into your home equity for immediate cash, or need help to keep your mortgage afloat, here are some options for every financial goal.

 Alternatives to Refinance: Increase Liquidity

 Cash-Out Refinance Mortgage

-If you are concerned about the longer-term consequences of the pandemic, or just want to have the money to eliminate long-term debt, such as tuition costs or credit card debt, cash out refinance rates are also low.
+If you need some extra cash, now is a great time to consider a cash-out refinance due to relatively low interest rates.
 A cash-out refi is where you finance an amount in excess of what you owe on your mortgage, thus giving you additional capital to work with.
 Cash-out refi rates may be the same as regular refinancing, or they may be a bit higher — your lender can give you more information on what they’re charging.

 Apply With Another Lender